Kylart/KawAnime/README.md

 This software allows one to:
 * Be aware of the latest anime release.
-* Download an anime via Torrent (one would need a torrent client).
+* Download an anime (from ep X to ep Y) via Torrent (one would need a torrent client atm).
+One can also only get a list of torrent magnets to paste in a torrent client on a distant server.
 * Get information from any anime (those come from myanimelist.net).
 * Get anime-related news from MyAnimeList.net.
 * Get seasonal releases information.
+* Manage watch lists.
 * More features are to come.

 This is a software developed with Electron framework.
 It is still in development.